 Today, we tend to pin baste more than hand baste our garments and projects, but hand basting can still be useful, especially with both lightweight (silk and chiffon) and heavyweight (leather and Melton) wools.

 Before sewing machines, all clothes were built by layer upon layer of backstitches.
-This is one of the most practical types of hand stitches to know.
+This is one of the most practical hand stitch to know.

 Working from left to right, take a small stitch, then insert the needle at the end of the previous stitch, bringing it out beyond the point where the thread emerges.
 Continue, always inserting the needle in the end of the previous stitch.